Tallami/EDA-Netflix-Disney/README.md

 # EDA

-EDA of two csvs downloaded from an AWS S3 Bucket i created
+Exploratory Data Analysis of two csvs downloaded from an AWS S3 Bucket i created